Human behavior can be defined in many ways:

 The Myers-Briggs Type Indicator (MBTI), developed by Katharine Briggs and Isabel Briggs Myers in 1962, is a widely recognized tool for assessing personality.
 The MBTI categorizes personalities into 16 distinct types based on how individuals predominantly use perception and judgment.

 The MBTI test can be taken online.
-Once the personality type is determined, the preferred learning styles can be assessed, enabling instructors to tailor their teaching methods for more effective education.
+Once the personality type is determined, it can offer insights into how the individual prefers to process information, enabling instructors to tailor their teaching methods for more effective education.

 Links: